 Individualized Family Service Plans and Individual Education Plans, can be helpful.

 How will campers move throughout the day at camp?

-According to the CDC, small groups of campers with dedicated staff, when possible, will help minimize COVID-19 risk.
+According to the Centers for Disease Control and Prevention (CDC), small groups of campers with dedicated staff, when possible, will help minimize COVID-19 risk for unvaccinated children.
 Staggered arrival and drop-off times may also help limit contact between groups.

 How will snacks and meals work?